moltra/autogpt_DA/my_data.md

     Motivation

  Simple  calculation needs to be done all the time and without relieable results not much can be achieved " "       Search for existing issues first

    X  I have searched the existing issues  and there is no existing issue for my problem

-MacOS

-    Which version of Auto GPT are you using

-Latest Release

-    GPT 3 or GPT 4

-GPT 4

-    Steps to reproduce

-There is no tag in the command for pulling the image from docker hub  in the setup instructions

-It should be   docker pull significantgravitas auto gpt 0 2 2   not   docker pull significantgravitas auto gpt

-    Current behavior

-Using default tag  latest
-Error response from daemon  manifest for significantgravitas auto gpt latest not found  manifest unknown  manifest unknown

-    Expected behavior

-It will install the image

-    Your prompt

- No response

-    Your Logs

- No response "
-"       Search for existing issues first

-   X  I have searched the existing issues  and there is no existing issue for my problem